fluencelabs/examples/aqua-examples/near-integration/README.md

     -f 'send_money("testnet", "<from account>", "<to account>", "10000", "lame_password", "<peer id>", "<relay id>")'
 ```

-Replace the `to` and `from` account placeholders with your testnet wallets and the `peer id` and `relay id` with the values provided by your peer, execution above Aqua statement produces a transaction receipt similar to the one below:
+Replace the <`from`> and <`to`> account placeholders with your respective testnet wallets and the `peer id` and `relay id` with the values provided by your peer.
+Executing above Aqua statement produces a transaction receipt similar to the one below:

 ```bash